wg-osr/walkerga.github.io/class/magic-user.md

 Once a familiar has agreed to work with you, it can be summoned to your side.
 But familiars are fickle.
 Whenever you attempt to summon your familiar, make a charisma check.
 Success means that the familiar arrives immediately.
 Otherwise it arrives in 1D20 hours.
 If you have annoyed your familiar, you automatically fail this test, while familiars that are extremely pleased will always arrive promptly.

-Familiars can provide a service once per day.
+Familiars can *provide a service once per day*.
 For each service, you owe the familiar one favor.
 They can be pretty nasty tasks, but failing to fulfill them incurs a breach of covenant, which are nasty for you.
 You are not required to call a familiar.

 <ins>Familiar Services</ins><br>
 - Detect Magic (for free, ask nicely).